BackupTheBerlios/jdbcprovider-svn/trunk/readme.txt

 RECENT CHANGES

 All SQL code has been pulled out into separate properties files for easier adaption to other databases.
-Currently there are two flavours supported: mysql and sybase.
+Currently there are four flavours supported: mysql, sqlanywhere, postgresql, and sybase.
 Adapting it to other databases should be close to trivial :-)

 INSTALL